cee-elle/just-the-docs/working_with_requests.md

 **Step 5)** Go back to your POST request then click send.
 The results from your request should now populate.

-> Note: To avoid errors, remember to set your parameters to that they have a source like an environment variable or data file.
+> <mark>Note:</mark> To avoid errors, remember to set your parameters to that they have a source like an environment variable or data file.

 ![Errors](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/working-requets-8.png)